isomerpages/moe-waterwaypri/pages/Announcements.md

 title: Announcements
 permalink: /announcements/
 description: ""
+variant: markdown
 ---
 **Minister Wong's Media Visit**

 Minister of Education, Mr Lawrence Wong, made a media visit to our school on 4 Jan 2021.
 The various media agencies got to observe the safe management practices the school has in place to ensure the safety of our students.

-Click on this [link](https://staging.d1vupma46t7042.amplifyapp.com/parents/minister-wongs-media-visit/) to view the media reports and videos.
+Click on this&nbsp;[link](https://staging.d1vupma46t7042.amplifyapp.com/parents/minister-wongs-media-visit/)&nbsp;to view the media reports and videos.

 -----------------

 **Practising a Growth and Benefit Mindset**

-During the circuit breaker period, our students and teachers grew in knowledge and skills and benefited others.
-Please click on the link to find out how our students and teachers have practised a growth and benefit mindset.
+During the circuit breaker period, our students and teachers grew in knowledge and skills and benefited others.&nbsp;Please click on the link to find out how our students and teachers have practised a growth and benefit mindset.

 [Video on Growth and Benefit Mindset](https://drive.google.com/file/d/13FqwVxXE6UV05yPYG0gtLU80s4W2EB3E/view)